Bamf

 Bamf /bæmf/, originally Bampf, is an onomatopoeic term originating in comic books published by Marvel Comics, in particular those featuring the superhero Nightcrawler of the X-Men.
 The term is derived from the sound Nightcrawler makes when teleporting.

 Sound

-The "Bamf" sound is caused by air rushing into the space where Nightcrawler's body once was after he has teleported.
-It has been borrowed as a teleport sound by fans and a generic term for teleporting in general ("...and then he bamfed out...").
+The "Bamf" sound is caused by air rushing into the space where Nightcrawler's body once was after he had teleported.
+It has been borrowed as a teleport sound by fans and a generic term for teleporting in general.
 The sound has become a standard in pop culture.

 Race

 Bamfs are also a race of creatures described as small imp-like versions of Nightcrawler, which accompany him wherever he goes.
 They first appeared in the first Nightcrawler miniseries in 1985, and became a regular fixture of X-Men comics in the early 2010s.

 Earth-5311

-In Uncanny X-Men #153, Kitty Pryde tells a fairy tale to six-year-old Illyana Rasputin, which includes a race of creatures called "Bamfs", described as small imp-like versions of Nightcrawler, even wearing identical costumes.
-A Bamf enters the story after catching sight of Pirate Kitty, on whom he developed an instant crush, when she and her entourage landed on Bamf Island.
-He subsequently joins her team and aids in taking down Princess Jean (the fairy tale equivalent of Jean Grey), aka Dark Phoenix.
+In Uncanny X-Men #153, Kitty Pryde tells a fairy tale to six-year-old Illyana Rasputin, which includes a race of creatures called "Bamfs", described as small imp-like versions of Nightcrawler.
+A Bamf enters the story after catching sight of Pirate Kitty, with whom he falls in love.
+He subsequently joins Kitty's team and aids in taking down Princess Jean (the counterpart of Jean Grey).